10 tips on how to increase protein intake

 4. Choose lean protein sources for snacks/meals.

 Chicken, turkey, fish, and tofu are great protein staples for your meals.
 They are lean because they contain less fat than red meat.
-Red meat is packed with saturated fats, and eating too much-saturated fats in your diet can raise “bad” LDL cholesterol in your blood, increasing the risk of heart disease and stroke.
+Red meat is high in saturated fats, and eating too much-saturated fats in your diet can raise “bad” cholesterol in your blood, increasing the risk of heart disease and stroke.

 If you're looking for protein sources beyond meat, consider trying lentils, quinoa, edamame, beans, and other pulses.
 These options offer plenty of protein and can be a great addition to your diet.
 For example, you can add beans or lentils to soups, curries, or other sauce-based dishes to make them more filling and nutritious.